Risk Factors Dashboard

 The Companys success depends upon the continued contributions of its management teams and the ability to attract and retain qualified employees.

 The Company is dependent upon the continued contributions of its management teams.
+Because the Company maintains a largely decentralized operation in which each dealership is responsible for inspecting and selling its own vehicles, making credit decisions and collecting contracts it originates, the key employees at each dealership are important factors in the Company’s ability to implement its business strategy.
 Because the Company maintains a decentralized operation in which each dealership is responsible for inspecting and selling its own vehicles, making credit decisions and collecting contracts it originates, the key employees at each dealership are important factors in the Company’s ability to implement its business strategy.
-Because the Company maintains a decentralized operation in which each dealership is responsible for buying and selling its own vehicles, making credit decisions and collecting contracts it originates, the key employees at each dealership are important factors in the Company’s ability to implement its business strategy.
 Consequently, the loss of the services of key employees could have a material adverse effect on the Company’s results of operations.
 In addition, when the Company decides to open new dealerships, the Company will need to hire additional personnel.
 The market for qualified employees in the industry and in the regions in which the Company operates is highly competitive and may subject the Company to increased labor costs during periods of low unemployment or times of increased competition for labor.

 The Companys business is dependent upon the efficient operation of its information systems.